-Launched almost simultaneously – but entirely coincidentally – with other folk-centric publications called Broadside in New York and Los Angeles, The Broadside included performance schedules for well-known coffee houses in Boston and Cambridge such as Club 47, the Unicorn, and Yana, but also for venues outside those cities like the Carousel in Hyannis, the Loft in West Yarmouth, the Mooncusser Speakeasy on Martha’s Vineyard and the Silver Vanity in Worcester.
+Launched almost simultaneously – but entirely coincidentally – with other folk-centric publications called Broadside in New York and Los Angeles, The Broadside included performance schedules for coffeehouses in Boston and Cambridge such as Club 47, Café Yana and the Unicorn Coffee House, but also for venues far outside those cities like The Carousel in Hyannis, The Loft in West Yarmouth, The Mooncusser Speakeasy on Martha’s Vineyard and The Silver Vanity in Worcester.

-The Broadside also ran full-length features on folk-music events in the region including the Newport Folk Festival, the New England Folk Festival, Folklore Weekend at Sturbridge Village, Pinewood Camp Folk Music Week, the Brandeis Folk Festival and the Folk Music and Guitar Festival, in addition to stories on the Folk Song Society of Greater Boston, AM station WEEI, FM stations WBZ and WTBS and television station WCVB.
+It ran features on folk-music events across New England – the Newport Folk Festival, the New England Folk Festival, Folklore Weekend at Sturbridge Village, Pinewood Camp Folk Music Week, the Brandeis Folk Festival and the Folk Music and Guitar Festival, among others – as well as articles about the Folk Song Society of Greater Boston, AM station WEEI, FM stations WBZ and WTBS and television station WCVB.